Updated on: 10/12/2021

 Early Thursday morning, a crash between an SUV and a van near George, Washington left three people dead and eight more with injuries.
 The SUV was driving on Adams Road South when it slammed into a van near Frenchman Hills Road SW.
 The crash occurred at approximately 4:30 am.

-All of the victims in the crash appear to be adults.
+All of the victims in this auto accident appear to be adults.
 It does not appear to be owned by a school group.
 Police are working on identifying all of the victims and notifying their next of kin.
 Investigators with the Grant County Sherriff’s Office are not yet sure whether everyone involved in the crash was wearing a seatbelt; they suspect that many of the van’s occupants were ejected because they were not wearing safety belts.

 Authorities are urging drivers to take alternate routes and avoid the intersection of Adams Road South and Frenchman Hills Road SW for the rest of the day.
 Investigators have shut down the intersection in order to complete their work at the scene.